 Is It Common To Get Them A New Tattoo?

-In most cases, pimples on fresh tattoo results from excessive use of aftercare treatments blocked pores, or a sensitivity to the ink used.
+In most cases, pimples on fresh tattoo results from excessive use of aftercare treatment of Pimples On New Or Old Tattoos blocked pores, or a sensitivity to the ink used.
 Some red tattoo inks include the allergens mercury sulfide and shellfish, which can occasionally induce allergic reactions in people.

 Will Pimples Affect My New Tattoo?